dsagman/picat/readme_hakank_comments4.md

     end.
 ```

-hakank4: Don't forget to close the file after written to it: close(Writer).
+hakank4x: Don't forget to close the file after written to it: close(Writer).
+DS: Well, I did forget. :-( Fixed.

 # Errors I Always Make and How I Compensate